hayfordatim/US-Coffee-and-Tea-Sales/README.md

 ### Detail Analysis

-To see the detail analysis of the project in python, click [here](US Coffee & Tea Sales.ipynb)
+To see the detail analysis of the project in python, click [US Coffe & Tea analysis](https://github.com/hayfordatim/US-Coffee-and-Tea-Sales/blob/5c006b5cbe2fb89a53bc1c8694a226abb8758768/US%20Coffee%20%26%20Tea%20Sales.ipynb)